-(this page was last updated in March 2018)
+(this page was last updated in April 2021)

 Lives and works in São Paulo, Brazil.

-Since 2005, Mubarac has been curating several exhibitions in institutions around Brazil, highlights include: “O desenho estampado: a obra gráfica de Evandro Carlos Jardim” (2005), received the Bravo Award for the best exhibition of the year, “Valongo: xilogravuras de Fabrício Lopez” (2009), “Quatro Ensaios Gráficos” (2012/2013) and Imagem(gráfica) 2014/2015, in collaboration with Carlos Martins, all exhibitions held at Pinacoteca do Estado de São Paulo; “Das dez mil faces: a gravura de Madalena Hashimoto” (2008), for Instituto Moreira Salles; “Gilvan Samico: primeiras estórias” (2014), Centro Universitário Maria Antônia (USP), with Priscila Sacchettin, and “Goeldi/Jardim: a gravura e o compasso” (2015/2016), for the Museum of Contemporary Art of the University of São Paulo.
+Since 2005 he’s been doing curatorships.
+Highlighted: “O desenho estampado: a obra gráfica de Evandro Carlos Jardim” (2005), which received the prize Prêmio Bravo of better exhibition of the year, “Valongo: xilogravuras de Fabrício Lopez” (2009), “Quatro ensaios gráficos” (2012/2013) and “Imagem gráfica” (2014/2015), all of them for the Pinacoteca of São Paulo; “Das dez mil faces: a gravura de Madalena Hashimoto” (2008), for the Instituto Moreira Salles; “Gilvan Samico: primeiras estórias” (2013), for the Centro Universitário Maria Antônia (USP), “Goeldi/Jardim: a gravura e o compasso” (2015/2016), for MAC/USP and “Xilo: corpo e paisagem”, for Sesc/Guarulhos and Sesc/Pinheiros (2019).